Our Groups

 What are skills groups?

-Think of it like a book club, but for emotional wellness.
-You show up, you participate as much or as little as you want, and you leave with tools you can actually use.
+Show up, participate as much or as little as you want, and leave with tools you can actually use.
+No ongoing obligation.

 What we teach